jawkh/gpgme-sharp/README.md

     - Solution 3: Uses ASP.NET Core Data Protection API [Works for Windows, Linux and macOS based Applications.
 Can be used on any .NET core applications, including non-ASP.NET ones.
 Recommended for all other types of Applications that cannot use Solutions 1 & 2.

 2. [ProtectSecretsWithWindowsDataProtectionAPI](ProtectSecretsWithWindowsDataProtectionAPI) provides a console program and a reusable code library for encrypting secrets by using Windows Data Protection API.
-This code can only be run on Windows Systems.
+This code can only be run on Windows Systems. **TIP:** This will be useful for protecting sensitive application configuration settings that are stored directly on a Windows Server when a Secrets Manager solution is not in use.

 3. [ProtectSecretsWithASPNETCoreDataProtectionAPI](ProtectSecretsWithASPNETCoreDataProtectionAPI) provides a console program and a reusable code library for encrypting secrets by using ASP.NET Core Data Protection API.
-This code can be used on Windows, Linux and macOS Systems.
+This code can be used on Windows, Linux and macOS Systems. **TIP:** This will be useful for protecting sensitive application configuration settings that are stored directly on a Windows/Linux/macOS Server when a Secrets Manager solution is not in use.

 4. [DataBufferTest](Examples/DataBufferSamples/DataBufferTest) provides sample code on howto use gpgme-sharp's data buffers to handle the encrypted/decrypted data payloads without saving them  onto the OS filesystems.
 This is suitable for reading/writing the data from/to databases or object stores.
 This code can be used on Windows, Linux and macOS Systems.